NunoCarrico98/Tron/README.md

 A whole restructure had to be done along with all the inputs (menus and such) all being received from the second `Thread`, otherwise we would have to press keys two times each time we wanted a simple `Console.ReadKey()`.

-We tried to do a very simple AI as an extra (it it dumb sometimes but it also surprises you).
+We tried to do a very simple AI as an extra (it is dumb sometimes but it also surprises you).
 We also made some music but later discovered that audio is not supported in `NetCore App`.

 Despite being simple, it expanded our knowledge to how games really work and it was very fun to do.